 Always seek individualised financial advice in order to put yourself at the greatest possible advantage.

 In order to ensure you’re making the most of every dollar you spend, obtain at least three quotes for each aspect of your project and try to negotiate a fair deal without scaring off your potential contractor.

 Budget blowouts often stem from poor planning – changing your mind halfway through, not identifying potential problems until it’s too late or hiring the wrong people for the job.
 Having a designer or architect on board from the outset can seem expensive, but their experience and ability to visualise your dream can have an invaluable effect on the result, and may even save you money in the long run.

 Delays or inaccurate quoting will also affect your bottom line.
 If the permit approval becomes problematic, this is really the time to bring in your experts or seek additional ones, like a planning lawyer or a building surveyor.
 You will have an extra bill to consider, but you need to weigh this up against the cost of the delay.

 Once your home renovation is complete, you’ll need to revise your policy once more.
-The value of your home and its contents will have changed (hopefully for the better!)
+The value of your home and its contents may have changed (hopefully for the better).
 Don’t assume that your current home and contents insurance provider is still the right fit for your improved property.
 Be sure to compare providers before locking in an agreement.

 There is an incredible amount of organisation required to get things moving, but your renovation experience can be an enjoyable one.
 Provided you’ve covered all your bases and sought good, expert advice, the hiccups should be minimal.
-And when it’s all over and the flicker of the idea that you had long ago is fully realised before your very eyes, you’ll have a space that is uniquely yours, ready to be lived in and enjoyed into the future and beyond.
+And when it’s all over, and the flicker of the idea that you had long ago is fully realised before your very eyes, you’ll have a space that is uniquely yours, ready to be lived in and enjoyed into the future.